Keep up with the latest hiring trends!

 It came up time and again during our event.
 Anjana Sreedevi, the Global Onboarding Design and Delivery Leader at IBM, spoke about creating initiatives during their remote onboarding to immerse new hires in culture-based networks, for example.
 Saskja Lodemann, the Learning and Development Manager at Celonis, builds networking opportunities into their “launch pad week” each month so starters can meet each other, meet people from other teams and even C-level leaders, all with the goal of gaining a greater understanding of the organization and the people.

-Create an employee orientation experience that instantly engages with SocialTalent’s Onboarding Training.
+Create an employee orientation experience that instantly engages with SocialTalent’s Onboarding Training Course.
 Check it out!

 Connecting the dots can be very difficult, however.